Consider the following equilibrium

 The equilibrium constant is related to the change in standard chemical potential

-$$ K = e^{-\Delta \mu^\circ RT} $$
+K = e^{-\Delta \mu^\circ RT}

 The chemical potential is defined as

-$$\mu _X = {\left( {\frac{{\partial G}}{{\partial {n_X}}}} \right)_{p,T,n'}} = {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{V,T,n'}}$$
+\mu _X = {\left( {\frac{{\partial G}}{{\partial {n_X}}}} \right)_{p,T,n'}} = {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{V,T,n'}}

-For a one-component system, $G = nG_m$, and the chemical potential is simply the molar Gibbs energy of the substance because
+For a one-component system, G = nG_m, and the chemical potential is simply the molar Gibbs energy of the substance because

-$$\mu = {\left( {\frac{{\partial G}}{{\partial {n_X}}}} \right)_{p,T,n'}} = {\left( {\frac{{\partial nG_m^{}}}{{\partial {n_X}}}} \right)_{p,T,n'}} = G_m$$
+\mu = {\left( {\frac{{\partial G}}{{\partial {n_X}}}} \right)_{p,T,n'}} = {\left( {\frac{{\partial nG_m^{}}}{{\partial {n_X}}}} \right)_{p,T,n'}} = G_m

 so we can write

-$$ K = e^{-\Delta G^\circ RT} $$
+K = e^{-\Delta G^\circ RT}

 where

-$$ \Delta G^\circ = G^\circ_m(\text{AB)} -G^\circ_m(\text{A)} -G^\circ_m(\text{B)} $$
+\Delta G^\circ = G^\circ_m(\text{AB)} -G^\circ_m(\text{A)} -G^\circ_m(\text{B)}

 However, the chemical potential is not equal to the molar Helmholtz free energy

-$$A_m = {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{p,T,n'}} \ne {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{V,T,n'}}$$
+A_m = {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{p,T,n'}} \ne {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{V,T,n'}}

-Notice that the middle term is for constant $p$ and the last term is for constant $V$.
-So I can't write the equilibrium constant using $\Delta A^\circ$ computed partial molar standard Helmholtz free energies
+Notice that the middle term is for constant p and the last term is for constant V. So I can't write the equilibrium constant using \Delta A^\circ computed partial molar standard Helmholtz free energies

-$$K = {e^{ - \Delta {\mu ^{\circ}}/RT}} \ne {e^{ - \Delta {A^{\circ}}/RT}}$$
+K = {e^{ - \Delta {\mu ^{\circ}}/RT}} \ne {e^{ - \Delta {A^{\circ}}/RT}}

 Here's why.
-The Helmholtz free energy can be written in terms of the partition function $Q=q^N/N!$
+The Helmholtz free energy can be written in terms of the partition function Q=q^N/N!

-$$A = -nRT\ln \left( {\frac{{eq}}{{n{N_A}}}} \right) = -nRT\ln \left( {\frac{{eq_0V}}{{n{N_A}}}} \right) $$
+A = -nRT\ln \left( {\frac{{eq}}{{n{N_A}}}} \right) = -nRT\ln \left( {\frac{{eq_0V}}{{n{N_A}}}} \right)

 The chemical potential is

-$$ \mu _X = {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{V,T,n'}} = - RT\ln \left( {\frac{q}{{n{N_A}}}} \right)$$
+\mu _X = {\left( {\frac{{\partial A}}{{\partial {n_X}}}} \right)_{V,T,n'}} = - RT\ln \left( {\frac{q}{{n{N_A}}}} \right)

-To get the partial molar Helmholtz free energy we need to keep $p$ constant, so we substitute $V=nRT/p$ before differentiating, which cancels out the $n$ in the parenthesis
+To get the partial molar Helmholtz free energy we need to keep p constant, so we substitute V=nRT/p before differentiating, which cancels out the n in the parenthesis

-$$ A_m = -RT\ln \left( {\frac{{e{q_0}RT}}{{{N_A}p}}} \right) = - RT\ln \left(\frac{eq}{N_A} \right) $$
+A_m = -RT\ln \left( {\frac{{e{q_0}RT}}{{{N_A}p}}} \right) = - RT\ln \left(\frac{eq}{N_A} \right)

 So from this we can see that

-$$ \mu_X = A_m + RT$$
+\mu_X = A_m + RT

-In the case of $G$
+In the case of G

-$$G = A + RT =-nRT\ln \left( {\frac{{q}}{{n{N_A}}}} \right) $$
+G = A + RT =-nRT\ln \left( {\frac{{q}}{{n{N_A}}}} \right)

-and we make the substitution $V=nRT/p$ before differentiating to find $\mu$
+and we make the substitution V=nRT/p before differentiating to find \mu

-$$ \mu = - RT\ln \left(\frac{q}{N_A} \right) = G_m = A_m + RT $$
+\mu = - RT\ln \left(\frac{q}{N_A} \right) = G_m = A_m + RT

 So measuring the equilibrium constant for the reaction in Eq 1 gives us

-$$\Delta \mu^\circ = \Delta G^\circ = \Delta A^\circ - RT $$
+\Delta \mu^\circ = \Delta G^\circ = \Delta A^\circ - RT

 This work is licensed under a Creative Commons Attribution 4.0

-$$ \text{A} + \text{B} \rightleftharpoons \text{AB} $$
+\text{A} + \text{B} \rightleftharpoons \text{AB}

 and the following three experiments performed at the same temperature.

-Experiment 1: To an empty, rigid container with volume $V_1$ is added $p_{\text{A},0}$ of molecule $\text{A}$ and $p_{\text{B},0}$ of molecule $\text{B}$.
-The system is allowed to go to equilibrium, $p_{\text{AB},1}$ is measured, and $K_1$ is computed as
+Experiment 1: To an empty, rigid container with volume V_1 is added p_{\text{A},0} of molecule \text{A} and p_{\text{B},0} of molecule \text{B}.
+The system is allowed to go to equilibrium, p_{\text{AB},1} is measured, and K_1 is computed as

-$$ K_{p,1}=K_1=\frac{p_{\text{AB},1}p^\circ}{p_{\text{A},1}p_{\text{B},1}} $$
+K_{p,1}=K_1=\frac{p_{\text{AB},1}p^\circ}{p_{\text{A},1}p_{\text{B},1}}

-where $p_{\text{A},1} = p_{\text{A},0}-p_{\text{AB},1}$
+where p_{\text{A},1} = p_{\text{A},0}-p_{\text{AB},1}

-Since the experiment is carried out at constant volume, equilibrium is defined as $dA = 0$ so the standard free energy change computed from $K_1$ should correspond to a standard Helmholtz free energy change, $\Delta A^\circ_1$.
+Since the experiment is carried out at constant volume, equilibrium is defined as dA = 0 so the standard free energy change computed from K_1 should correspond to a standard Helmholtz free energy change, \Delta A^\circ_1.

-Experiment 2: A balloon is filled with $p_{\text{A},0}$ of molecule $\text{A}$ and $p_{\text{B},0}$ of molecule $\text{B}$.
-After equilibrium the volume of the balloon is $V_2$ and $p_{\text{AB},2}$ is measured and $K_2$ computed.
+Experiment 2: A balloon is filled with p_{\text{A},0} of molecule \text{A} and p_{\text{B},0} of molecule \text{B}.
+After equilibrium the volume of the balloon is V_2 and p_{\text{AB},2} is measured and K_2 computed.

-Since the experiment is carried out at constant pressure, equilibrium is defined as $dG = 0$ so the standard free energy change computed from $K_2$ should correspond to a standard Gibbs free energy change, $\Delta G^\circ_2$.
+Since the experiment is carried out at constant pressure, equilibrium is defined as dG = 0 so the standard free energy change computed from K_2 should correspond to a standard Gibbs free energy change, \Delta G^\circ_2.

-Experiment 3: Experiment 1 is repeated using a rigid container with volume $V_2$.
+Experiment 3: Experiment 1 is repeated using a rigid container with volume V_2.

-$K$ does not depend on the volume, so $K_3 = K_1$ and $\Delta A^\circ_3=\Delta A^\circ_1$.
+K does not depend on the volume, so K_3 = K_1 and \Delta A^\circ_3=\Delta A^\circ_1.
 However, since the temperature and final volume is the same as in Experiment 2, the internal pressure and hence the partial pressures must be the same.
-Thus $K_3 = K_2$ and $\Delta A^\circ_3=\Delta G^\circ_2$.
+Thus K_3 = K_2 and \Delta A^\circ_3=\Delta G^\circ_2.
 It follows that

-$$ \Delta A^\circ_1=\Delta G^\circ_2$$
+\Delta A^\circ_1=\Delta G^\circ_2

-So there is really only one standard free energy change associated with Eq 1, but is it $\Delta G^\circ$ or $\Delta A^\circ$?
+So there is really only one standard free energy change associated with Eq 1, but is it \Delta G^\circ or \Delta A^\circ?

 The change in standard Helmholz free energy is not the same as the change in standard chemical potential